IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ## Upgrading UID2 Operator

+For each operator version update, private operators receive an email notification with an upgrade window, after which the old version is deactivated and no longer supported.

 Here's what you need to know about upgrading:

 - Information on the availability of new versions is provided at [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la).